NaouelEldjouher/NaouelEldjouher.github.io/_posts/2026-06-14-omnidomain-day-8.md

 tags: [omnidomain, fastapi, jwt, pydantic, pytest]
 ---

-The data layer is done — session, models, repository, migrations.
-This week I built what sits on top of it: the FastAPI application, authentication, and the first real routes.
+Data layer done.
+Next: the FastAPI application, authentication, and the first real routes.

 The goal was to wire the full request path end to end.
 A scientist sends a POST request, gets back a run ID.
 That means: validate the request, authenticate the user, call the service, call the repository, submit to AWS Batch, return a response.
 Every layer doing exactly one thing.